sylvia1106/idb-managed/README.md

 ## API
 ### 📚 idbIsSupported
 idb-managed is based on IndexedDB.
 This method helps to tell you whether current environment supports IndexedDB.
-Using other methods in idb-managed will throw error if this method returns false.
+Using other methods in idb-managed will throw an error if this method returns false.

 ```js
 import { idbIsSupported } from 'idb-managed';